 Bosch VAC140AH VS the Festool equivalent

-Same verdict to the 9 gallon version Personally I prefer the Festool but if cost of Festool vacs is too rich for you then buy the Fein or the Makita as I believe they are better than the Bosch.
+The same verdict to the 9-gallon version Personally I prefer the Festool but if the cost of Festool vacs is too rich for you then buy the Fein or the Makita as I believe they are better than the Bosch.

 FEIN Turbo II X Vacuum Cleaner, Wet/Dry, 9.3 Gallon, 1380W

 These Fein tools are on par with the Nilfisk clones but are a little cheaper.
-A good solid tool that should last long time.
+A good solid tool that should last a long time.
 Filters are similar to Nilfisk.
 Some have said the hose is poor quality but frankly I have not had a problem with any Fein vac hose.
-Fein vacs have a auto clean version like the Bosch but you cannot disable it, bewarned AFC is noisey.
+Fein vacs have an auto-clean version like the Bosch but you cannot disable it, be warned AFC is noisy.